CrunchyData/pgSimload/doc/01_overview.md

 This tool as different usages, and you probably think of some that I haven't listed here:

+  - just initiate a plain `select 1`, a `select count(*) from...`, whatever you find usefull.
+But pgSimload won't get you results back from those executions

   - insert dummy data (mostly randomly if you know about, mostly, `generate_series()` and `random()` PostgreSQL functions) any DB with the schema of your choice and the SQL script of your choice